Laravel-Backpack/basset/readme.md

 <script src="{{ basset('https://cdn.com/path/to/file.js') }}">
 ```

-That's all you need to do. **Basset will download the file to `storage/app/public/bassets` from wherever it is, then output the now-public path to your asset.**
+That's all you need to do. **Basset will download the file to the predefined disk, then output that disk path to your asset.**

 Using Basset, you easily internalize and use:
 - files from external URLs (like CDNs)